Aerial Yoga

 What are Aerial Silks?

-Aerial silks are the instrument by which aerial yoga is made possible.
-Hung at either one or two points, the aerial silks used in our practice are 7 yards of silk.
-The silks hold the weight of your body which requires a considerable amount of trust.
-This mental hurdle can be difficult for some people to overcome but is important to development in your yoga practice.
-As time goes on and you continue to practice aerial yoga you can watch as your confidence grows and be reminded of how far you’ve come.
+An aerial silk is the instrument by which aerial yoga is made possible.
+Hung from two points, the aerial silks used at our studio are rectangular pieces of silk fabric that are 7 yards long.
+The silk holds the weight of your body, which requires a considerable amount of trust.
+This mental hurdle can be difficult for some people to overcome, but is important to the development of your aerial yoga practice.
+As time goes on and you continue to practice aerial yoga, you can watch as your confidence grows and be reminded of how far you’ve come.

 What Should I Wear?

-Clothes that are comfortable are usually best for any yoga practice.
+Clothes that are comfortable and breathable are usually best for any yoga practice.
 Shirts that cover the underarms will make things more enjoyable and will also keep the silks cleaner.
-Any clothing that limits movement and constricts you will work against you when trying to reach different poses.
-Consider clothing that would be best suited to maneuvering with silk.
-People interested in aerial yoga should avoid wearing jewelry as well.
-Jewelry can get in the way and snag the aerial silks.
+Any clothing that limits movement or constricts you will work against you when trying to achieve different poses.
+Please avoid wearing jewelry as well.
+Jewelry can get in the way and snag the aerial silk.

 What Should I Bring?

-• Yourself, and be early - Arriving to class at least five minutes early is important to properly set up and ensure your aerial silk is hung at a height that accommodates you.
-You will not be able to take the class if you arrive late.
+Yourself and a mat.
+And please be early - Arriving to class at least 10 minutes early is important to properly set up your aerial silk and ensure it is hung at a height that accommodates you.
+You will not be able to join the class if you arrive late.

-• Mat and towel - Aerial yoga is a workout.
-You will sweat so be sure to bring a towel and a yoga mat too.
+A towel and a camera - Aerial yoga is a workout.
+You will sweat so be sure to bring a towel.
+Aerial yoga is also fun!
+Depending on studio schedules, there may be time to snap a photo of you in your favorite new aerial yoga pose!

 Schedule Your Aerial Yoga Session